The Fed Balance Sheet Reduction Schedule

 3. Stop reinvesting the proceeds the Fed receives when a bond matures.
 Consistent with former Federal Reserve Chair Janet Yellen’s gradualist approach, this is the option that, in September 2017, she told the public the Fed was going to implement.[iv]

-Not reinvesting also takes money out of the economy, but gradually, and without adding more bonds for sale.
-The issuer of the bond pays the bond’s owner—in this case, the Fed—the face value of the maturing bond.
+Not reinvesting also takes money out of the economy, but gradually, The issuer of the treasury bond pays the bond’s owner—in this case, the Fed—the face value of the maturing bond.
 The Fed then eliminates the asset, the bond, and the liability—the cash—thus reducing its balance sheet.

 What Types of Bonds Does the Fed Own?